Bring Jen/Writing Ourselves Whole to your school or organization!

 I am always excited to bring Writing Ourselves Whole talks or writing group experiences to colleges/universities, organizations or groups.

-Here are the workshops I am focusing on for the 2014-2015 school year.
+Here are several of the workshops I have offered at schools and for communities around the country.
 Depending on the needs of your group, we could craft a talk, writing experience, or a combination from any of these offerings.
 Please contact me for booking or other information.

 ~~ ~~ ~~ ~~ ~~ ~~